lennijusten/protein-absorbance/README.md

 ## Background

-The absorption of UV light by proteins, while a common method for protein quantification, is also a vital parameter in assessing the safety of far-UVC light.
-Increased protein absorption, particularly in the far-UVC range, is considered a primary reason why these wavelengths are potentially safer for human exposure.
+The absorption of UV light by proteins, while a common method for protein quantification, is also a critical parameter in assessing the safety of far-UVC light.
+Increased protein absorption, particularly in the far-UVC range, is considered a primary reason why these wavelengths are safer for human exposure.

 The peak in protein absorption in the far-UVC range is largely attributed to the peptide bond, which is a common structural feature in all proteins.
 Thus, it's expected that the absorption profiles of different proteins would be similar in this range.